 Skip to content

-Compress JPG, PNG and GIF losslessly in batch mode
+Compress JPG, PNG and GIF losslessly in batch and parallel mode

 License